Niko Nestor

 Nestor was the first man to swim across Lake Ohrid in Macedonia and the first Eastern European man to swim the English Channel.
 He was named the Honorary Life President of the International Swimming Marathon in Macedonia.
+The Niko Nestor Charity was created after him, and the Niko Nestor Award is given to swimmers who have made a significant difference in their country.

 Biography

 Early life

 Born in 1934 in Struga in what was then Yugoslavia, Nestor as a young child spent time in the water springs of the Black Drim river flowing from the Ohrid Lake as a young child.
 In 1945, at age 10, he joined the Swimming Club ‘Ohridski Branovi’ (Ohrid Waves).
 After participating in swimming courses organised by the Macedonian Swimming Committee under the auspices of the Yugoslav Swimming Federation, Nestor won races in Split, Croatia as a member of the Macedonian team.

 In 1948 at the Juniors Championship held in Ohrid, Nestor earned five championship titles in the 50m, 100m, and 400m freestyle.
 Later, he set Macedonian records in the 50m, 200m, 400m, 1000m, and 1500m in freestyle as well as in breaststroke and backstroke.
 Between 1949 and 1954, he dominated distances including the 50m, 100m, 200m, 400m, and 1500m freestyles.

 On August 2, 1954, he won his first open water competition, a 2.5 km race in Ohrid Lake from Gorica to Ohrid.
 At the same time he was swimming for Macedonia internationally, he also represented Macedonia in water polo as he played for the Ohridski Branovi water polo club.
 Over time, he set new distances from St. Stefan to Ohrid, from Pestani to Ohrid, and from St. Naum to Ohrid.